Winter in the Garden

 Early fall brings heavy harvests, and the best time of year to pick peppers, tomatoes, basil, and the myriad of cut flowers we grow- especially dahlias.
 Dahlias are at their peak during early fall, as temps drop and their colors get more saturated- they become just stunning.

 The air gets crisper, time for hunting and fishing picks up again, and I am scrambling to get all of the harvesting and preserving done.
 At this time I often have counter tops so full of food I just have to do SOMETHING to put the food away- even if just chopping and freezing.
-And by the end of many, many weeks straight of feeling the preserving pressure from plums to strawberries, blackberries, raspberries, peppers and chiles, tomatoes coming out my ears, basil, parsley, dill, leeks, celery, onion, garlic, okra, potatoes, kale, lettuce, peas, beans, chives, broccoli, carrots, cosmos, zinnias, dahlias, ammi, dara, bells of ireland, and so many more cutting flowers, medicinal and culinary herbs annual and perennial….you can begin to see why I humbly welcome the next season.
+And by the end of many weeks straight of feeling the preserving pressure from plums to berries, peppers and chiles, tomatoes, basil, parsley, dill, lots of onion varieties, garlic, okra, potatoes, kale, lettuce, peas, beans, chives, broccoli, carrots, cutting flowers and medicinal and culinary herbs….you can begin to see why I humbly welcome the next season.

 If all of the harvest/ preservation wasn’t enough we have to turn beds as the crops peter out.
 Turning beds means pulling old plants or simply cutting at the surface and leaving their roots in the soil as biomass to decompose and turn into soil organic matter.
-After the plants are removed, compost is layed, sometimes a granular organic fertilizer, and then a thick layer of mulch (organic/seed free straw, leaves, or pine needles).
+After the plants are removed, compost is laid, sometimes a granular organic fertilizer, and then a thick layer of mulch (organic/seed-free straw, leaves, or pine needles).
+This is important to let your amendments sit over the winter to help restore and build soil health.

 First Frost

-First hard frost is in the forecast and I get giddy- the garden ending is the end of an era as there are always new challenges and discoveries every year.
+First hard frost is in the forecast and I get giddy- the season has ended and there are always new challenges and discoveries every year.
 I do not race out and cover my plants in bed sheets or plastic- because at my house it is good riddance!!
 The change of seasons is something we are attuned to biologically and the shift from fall to winter in these parts is often the most subtle.
-Without the extreme heat of summer, bracing winds of spring, and more increasingly smoke filled skies of early fall, winter has a slow grace to it.
+Without the extreme heat of summer, bracing winds of spring, and more increasingly smoke filled skies of early fall, the welcoming of winter has a slow grace to it.

 Birds change migration, the clouds look and smell different, and a different kind of hope is in the air.
 Hope for quiet, health, time to rest and spend quality time with those you love with lack of an agenda.
 Winter is food for our souls and I highly recommend the book Wintering by Katherine May if you haven't read it.